 The Sponsored Student Programs office serves as your university liaison, helping address questions, serve as your link with students, and facilitating your connections with offices and departments across the university.
 We provide direct support to over 40 sponsor organizations representing more than 30 countries.
 We are here to serve as your campus resource and we encourage you to share your needs and expectations for your students with our office.
-We encourage sponsors to contact us so that we may understand your needs and assist in communicating those expectations to your students on campus.
+We encourage sponsor officials to contact us so that we may understand the needs of your agency and assist in communicating those expectations to your students on campus.
 By working with us, you help us understand your needs, ensure the expedient dissemination of information to your students, and the timely delivery of support to you.

 Some of the ways we support sponsors include: